rcl-cloud-apps/cloud101/6-dns.md

 ![dns](images/dns-open.PNG)

-- Add the domain name you registered previously and select a 'Resource Group'.
+- Add the domain name you registered previously in the 'DNS Zone Name' and select a 'Resource Group'.
 Click the 'Submit' button when you are done

 ![dns](images/dns-create.PNG)

-- The DNS Zone will be added to the 'DNS Zones' list
+- The DNS Zone will be added to the 'DNS Zones' list. if you don't see the new DNS Zone, wait a few minutes and click on the refresh link.

 ![dns](images/dns-list.PNG)

 ## DNS Delegation

-When you registered you domain with a domain registrar, eg GoDaddy, the registrar will allow you the **delegate** the management of the DNS records by any system of your choice.
+When you registered your domain with a domain registrar, eg GoDaddy, the registrar will allow you to **delegate** the management of the DNS records to any system of your choice.

-In this section, we will delegate your domain from the registrar to the 'RCL Web Apps + TLS' DNS.
+In this section, we will delegate your domain from the registrar to the 'RCL Web Apps + TLS' DNS Zone.

 - Before you can delegate your domain, you need to know the name servers for your DNS Zone.
 In the DNS Zones list, click on the 'Properties' link